T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * If the Extensionmanager stops after importing: check your memory limit in php.ini.

-* Enable the online local-documentation_.
-* Copy/rename the file *<Documentroot>/typo3conf/ext/<ext_dir>/config.example.qfq.ini* to
+* Copy/rename the file *<site path>/typo3conf/ext/qfq/config.example.qfq.ini* to *config.qfq.in*.
-  *<Documentroot>/typo3conf/config.qfq.ini* and configure the necessary values: `config.qfq.ini`_ The configuration file is outside the extension directory to not loose it during updates.
+  Configure the necessary settings `configuration`_ The configuration file is outside the of extension directory, to not loose it during updates.
 * When the QFQ Extension is called the first time on the Typo3 Frontend, the file *<ext_dir>/qfq/sql/formEditor.sql* will played and fills the database with the *Form editor* records.
-This also happens automatically after each software update of QFQ.
+This also happens automatically after each update of QFQ.
 * Configure Typoscript to include Bootstrap, jQuery, QFQ javascript and CSS files.

 .. _setup-css-js: